Chaozs/3GC3-Space-Genesis/3GC3 Project/README.txt

 - key 'p': pause the game
 * Instructions on how to play game is also located inside the "How To Play" option.

+GAME FEATURES:
+-Changing difficulty from easy -> medium -> hard results in enemies shooting more often, and moving downwards quicker.

 Advanced Graphical Features implemented:
 - Lighting (5%) (Added 2 point lights)
 - Textures (10%) (On player ship at the bottom; added proper UV maps)